alexsandroaoliveira/RP/README.md

 Commitment history shows the development strategy.
 The project is structured close to DDD archteture.
 Unit tests was develop together with the main code layer by layer giving a good test coverage.

-## Roadmap
+## Roadmap - Improvements I would like to do:

-- Swith the in-memory "Database" to a RMDBMS.
+- Swith the in-memory "Database" to a RMDBMS as Microsoft SQL Server.
+With this, trully use async methods
-- Use a reliable identity service
+- Use a reliable identity service as `Okta` or `Keycloak`
+- Divide Modules and UFE simulatior into individuals Micro-Services
 - Pipelines for C.I.